Introduction

 $49-$79/monthly | $59/month | $399/year |

-In 2004, Aaron Skonnard and a number of other IT experts launched Pluralsight.
-Its library contains more than 7,000 courses taught by more than 1,400 subject-matter experts.
+In 2004, Aaron Skonnard and several other IT experts launched Pluralsight.
+The company’s library contains more than 7,000 courses taught by more than 1,400 subject-matter experts.

 The company aims to train both individuals and corporations in the tech skills of the future.
 Cybersecurity, IT operations, and software development are all covered topics.